AmanKant19/NodeFileReader/README.md

 1. Name , Email , Roll number
 2. Should have only 36 rows (can be extended)
 3. Rows can be increased
+4. Has extra code which has been commented.
 ---